 The question “Is Laravel better than Django?” has a very confusing answer: “It depends.”.
 I do not like this answer, and further on, the goal is to give some context that will make a choice easier.

-By default, we can not say that a framework is better than another, without defining what “better” represents for us.
-Better might be the fastest running site, the fastest development time, a high-security level, and the super clean code base that makes it easy to include a new application developers in the project, automatic deployment and overall maintenance.
+By default, we can not say that a framework is better than another without defining what “better” represents for us.
+Better might be the fastest running site, the fastest development time, a high-security level, and the super clean code base that makes it easy to include new application developers in the project, automatic deployment, and overall maintenance.

 Let’s make some project-based decisions regarding the best solution between Django and Laravel.

 Security in the application is a must

 I like this subject because it brings some exciting topics and various parameters into the discussion like data protection, support for different kinds of attacks (cross-site scripting, cross-site request forgery, SQL Injection), and various security issues.

 If we look into the “head to head” comparison above between Django and Laravel, the answer should be clear: Django is the best one.
 But is it ever that simple?
 Of course not.

 Let’s think of banking industry apps, enterprise multi-layer access applications, AI/VR algorithms, or scientific research.
 Python, along with Django, probably is the best solution.
 But, if we think of Content Management Systems or management applications with minimal AI capabilities, Laravel is your go-to, even if the apps require high-security functionalities.
-You can find many examples of this type of apps build with Laravel in aviation, factories, or healthcare.
+You can find many examples of this type of apps built with Laravel in aviation, factories, or healthcare.

 API based applications with multiple consumers

 The answer is simple when we do not have other constraints, but this rarely happens in real life.
 If we add a new layer of complexity, like “speed,” we have the decision to make: is it worth it time-wise to implement a Django API middleware to have a faster response time?
 Keep in mind that when we say fast, we mean even milliseconds differences.
 If you say yes to this question, Django is the best choice for you.

 Fastest time to market